-- Synchronize the master and slave cylinders by fully extending the cylinders in this circuit.(Black Coded Circuit) - 2.
+- 1. Synchronize the master and slave cylinders by fully extending the cylinders of this circuit (black circuit). - 2.
 Maintain the hydraulic controls in the extend mode for an additional five (5) to ten (10) seconds.

-It is highly recommended that the operator re-set the hydraulic cylinders that control both the front and rear depth gauges once or twice daily while operating the HSL.
+It is highly recommended that the operator re-set the hydraulic cylinders that control both the front depth gauges as well as the rear finishing feature once or twice daily while operating the HSL.